Migrating to Marketo from another Marketing Automation Platform? Read this First

 The end result?
 We’ve helped multiple clients with seamless transitions from Pardot to Marketo without missing a single day of operations.
 I hope some of these learnings help you take on this daunting effort with confidence, too.

-If you’re eager for more Marketo tips and tricks, read our other posts on the 10 Things You May Not Know About Marketo and Transferring Your Marketing Automation Platform: Passing the Reins – 8 Tips for a Smooth Transition.
+If you’re eager for more Marketo tips and tricks, read this post on the 10 Things You May Not Know About Marketo.